tamsky/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 .. note::

-   If you cannot clone the repository, please request read permissions via support@rhodecode.com
+   If you cannot clone the repository, please contact us via support@rhodecode.com

 Install some required libraries